Who is in for some weeknight Asian dinner?

 - Quick Lo Mein Sauce: Made by mixing soy sauce, hoisin sauce, sesame oil, and honey.

-- Chicken Marinade: Made by marinating pieces of chicken thighs or breast in a sauce made by mixing soy sauce, fresh garlic and fresh chicken.
+- Chicken Marinade: Made by marinating pieces of chicken thighs in a sauce made by mixing soy sauce, fresh garlic and fresh chicken.

 - Chinese Style Egg Noodles: While the authentic recipe is made with chow mein or lo mein noodles, you can use any noodles you have on hand.
 We will cover this in detail more below.